atextor/atextor.github.com/_posts/2022-05-24-enter-pinyin-in-windows.md

    in the first tone), press <kbd>AltGr</kbd> + <kbd>a</kbd>, followed by <kbd>AltGr</kbd> +
    <kbd>1</kbd>.

-## Adapt to work with outer keyboard layouts
+## Adapt to work with other keyboard layouts

 Although the solution was developed for German keyboard users and therefore uses the
 <kbd>AltGr</kbd> key, which is not present on all keyboard layouts (e.g., US layout), you can adapt